Nxarrow-up-right + Angulararrow-up-right + NestJSarrow-up-right mono-repository starter with workflow automation.

 Supported operating systems

-🏆 Debian based Linux -
+🏆 Debian based Linuxarrow-up-right - recommended

-given that the dev environment is set up, the command
+given that the dev environment is set up, the command yarn install:all:linux should install everything needed to work with the project;

-given that the dev environment is set up, the command
+given that the dev environment is set up, the command yarn install:all:osx should install everything needed to work with the project;

-🚫 Windows -
+🚫 Windowsarrow-up-right - not recommended

-one will have to figure out oneself how to install required dependencies like
+one will have to figure out oneself how to install required dependencies like protolint and shellcheck system wide;

 Core dependencies